X

 The role of internal employees and customers in customer journey mapping

 Customer experience journey mapping can be done using a variety of methods which engage stakeholders involved in the process, and ensures their input into the development of the maps.
 A combination of workshops, staff interviews or focus groups, and customer interviews are normally used.
-These are then validated externally with customers (current, potential and lost) to ensure the maps encapsulate the customer experience, and no critical touchpoints are missing.
+These are then validated externally with customers (current, potential, and sometimes lost) to ensure the maps encapsulate the customer experience, and no critical touchpoints are missing.

 Internal workshops (usually senior management) can help to: